 Minn.
 Senate protects gender-affirming care, abortion rights

 ST. PAUL, Minn.
-(AP) — The Minnesota Senate waded into the culture wars Friday with bills on its agenda to make Minnesota a refuge for youth seeking gender-affirming care, out-of-state abortion patients and providers seeking protection, and to ban so-called conversion therapy for LGBTQ+ youth.
+(AP) — The Minnesota Senate waded into the culture wars Friday by passing bills to make Minnesota a refuge for youth seeking gender-affirming care, out-of-state abortion patients and providers seeking protection, and to ban so-called conversion therapy for LGBTQ+ youth.

 All three bills passed the Democratic-controlled House earlier this session.
-While Democrats hold just a one-seat majority in the Senate, bill sponsors were confident they would all pass.
+While Democrats hold just a one-seat majority in the Senate, bill sponsors were confident heading into the emotional debate.
 First up was the conversion therapy ban, which passed 36-27 with two Republicans voting “yes.”
-The abortion refuge bill passed 34-29 on a party-line vote, and the trans refuge bill cleared an early 34-29 procedural test.
+The abortion refuge bill passed 34-29 on a party-line vote, and the trans refuge bill won similar approval 34-30.

-The bill authors expected the conversion therapy ban and trans refuge bills to go straight to Democratic Gov. Tim Walz for his signature.
+The conversion therapy ban and trans refuge bills now go straight to Democratic Gov. Tim Walz for his signature.
 Meanwhile, the bill expanding abortion rights was headed back to the House for its agreement with adding pharmacists to the list of shielded medical providers.

 “The through-thread in all of these, of course, is people should be free,” Democratic Sen. Scott Dibble, of Minneapolis, author of the conversion therapy ban, said at a news conference ahead of the debate.